lahteeph/containterization-project/README.md

   - Port-forward your service to a localhost port and access it through your web browser.
   - Verify that the application displays the expected message.

-# steps in Acheivng the above objectives
+# Steps in Acheivng the above objectives
 ## Directory and file structure for the project.
   -  ![Screenshot from 2024-08-02 22-26-05](https://github.com/user-attachments/assets/4d8da70f-e005-41a6-b6e1-98671399f4d3)